-- Luke Wilson was absolutely hilarious in his role of the vampire Sheriff Lucius Hartwell.
+- Luke Wilson was hilarious in his role as the vampire Sheriff Lucius Hartwell.
 Especially from Mulder's point of view.
 Scully's has its own merit too, though.

 - From "The Pine Bluff Variant" as Mulder leaves to go undercover.Mulder: If you don't hear from me by midnight...(dramatic pause) feed my fish.

 Mulder: Is this the Pepsi Challenge?
 How bout some, uh, fresh air, boys?